arreid08/blogable/README.md

 - Create accounts for new users.
 - Allow people to post comments about each post.
 - Apply Bootstrap to this project.
-- Style the app from mobile out desktop.

 ### PostMVP EXAMPLE
 - Transfer the Posts into a shareable blog.
+- Style the app from mobile out.
 -
 -